The All Natural Vegan

 • Vegan Butter Pecan Cookies - You can replace the coconut butter with 2 tablespoons of cashew milk-based vegan butter for the perfect buttery cookies.
 I like using unsalted butter since the recipe already calls for sea salt.

-• Chocolate Pecan - Add about ā…“ cup of dark chocolate chips for the perfect mix of pecan pieces and chewy chocolate chip cookies.
+• Chocolate Pecan - Similar to my Chocolate Chip Walnut Cookies, you can add about ⅓ cup of dark chocolate chips for the perfect mix of pecan pieces and chewy chocolate chip cookies.
 The dark chocolate chunks will melt and bring out the candied pecan flavor.

 See my Maple Pecan Cookies for a similar vegan pecan cookie variation.